KevinHJing/global-memology/README.md

 ![Global Memology Logo](assets/logo.png?raw=true "Logo") **A project developed by Kevin Jing, Christoper Merino, and Pablo Tayun for the 2020 Scope Hackathon**

+## Description
+2020 has been a rough year for all of us.
+So, to help lift our spirits, we decided to make Global Memology.
+Global Memology is a website that's designed to share the joy of memes from across the world.
+No matter where you are located, you can see the funniest of memes from any place on Earth.
+Not only does this turn that frown upside down, it also brings the global community together around the most potent remedy, laughter.

 ## Contributors
 - Kevin Jing
     - [LinkedIn](https://www.linkedin.com/in/kevin-jing-248958195/), [GitHub](https://github.com/khjing8/)